Rim032/MolecuLex/README.md

 ---
 **Example Usage & Arguments:**
-Scan a range of IDs, evaluate drug-likeness, and export to a specific CSV file.
+Scan a range of IDs, search for additional structural properties, and export to a specific CSV file.
 ```bash
 python moleculex.py --fmin 1 --fmax 4096 --full --save_csv my_data_and_such
 ```